Get to know how customer relationship management software for WhatsApp empowers business communication.

 Merging WhatsApp with a CRM system opens up a world of possibilities for streamlined customer communication and enhanced support.
 However, it's essential to consider messaging restrictions and comply with data privacy regulations to harness the benefits of WhatsApp CRM effectively.

-Prior to June 20, 2021, WhatsApp's corporate messaging policy only allowed users to send bulk transactional messages that include important updates or notifications that are relevant to the customer's interactions with a business.
+Prior to June 20, 2021, WhatsApp's corporate messaging policy only allowed users to send bulk transactional messages that included important updates or notifications relevant to the customer's interactions with a business.
 Later updates allowed companies to use WhatsApp to send non-transactional messages to customers as well.
 However, in order to maintain a respectful and user-centric approach, WhatsApp API messaging requires businesses to seek consumer opt-in consent before commencing contact.

 When connecting WhatsApp to a CRM, it's critical to prioritize data protection and comply with the messenger’s standards as well as any local privacy regulations that may apply, such as the European Union's General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 A company is required to get the proper permits to collect, utilize, and share client data.
 Any information gathered should only be utilized to support messaging and improve customer experience.
 It is critical to treat client information with care and not disclose sensitive details, such as financial and health-related information, or customer data, with third parties (unless there’s an explicit consent to it).
 The best way to preserve trust and avoid any legal complications or penalties is to follow data privacy standards relevant to the country or state of your business operation.